Simple and Efficient Heterogeneous Graph Neural Network: Abstract

 \section{Abstract}

 Heterogeneous graph neural networks (HGNNs) have powerful capability to embed rich structural and semantic information of a heterogeneous graph into node representations.
-Existing HGNNs inherit many mechanisms from graph neural networks (GNNs) over homogeneous graphs, especially the attention mechanism and the multi-layer structure.
+Existing HGNNs inherit many mechanisms from graph neural networks (GNNs) designed for homogeneous graphs, especially the attention mechanism and the multi-layer structure.
 These mechanisms bring excessive complexity, but seldom work studies whether they are really effective on heterogeneous graphs.
-This paper conducts an in-depth and detailed study of these mechanisms and proposes \textit{Simple and Efficient Heterogeneous Graph Neural Network} (SeHGNN).
+In this paper, we conduct an in-depth and detailed study of these mechanisms and proposes \textit{Simple and Efficient Heterogeneous Graph Neural Network} (SeHGNN).
 To easily capture structural information, SeHGNN pre-computes the neighbor aggregation using a light-weight mean aggregator, which reduces complexity by removing overused neighbor attention and avoiding repeated neighbor aggregation in every training epoch.
 To better utilize semantic information, SeHGNN adopts the single-layer structure with long metapaths to extend the receptive field, as well as a transformer-based semantic fusion module to fuse features from different metapaths.
-As a result, SeHGNN exhibits the characteristics of simple network structure, high prediction accuracy, and fast training speed.
-Extensive experiments on five real-world heterogeneous graphs demonstrate the superiority of SeHGNN over the state-of-the-arts on both accuracy and training speed.
+As a result, SeHGNN exhibits the characteristics of a simple network structure, high prediction accuracy, and fast training speed.
+Extensive experiments on five real-world heterogeneous graphs demonstrate SeHGNN's superiority over the state-of-the-arts on both accuracy and training speed.